FreeFem/FreeFem-doc/source/introduction/installation.rst

    .. code-block:: bash
       :linenos:

-      brew install autoconf
-      brew install automake
+      brew install autoconf automake

-6. To use **FreeFEM** with its plugins, install rom Homebrew suitesparse, hdf5, cmake, wget
+6. To use **FreeFEM** with its plugins, install from Homebrew suitesparse, hdf5, cmake, wget

    .. code-block:: bash
       :linenos: